 My early and firmly held belief in free will speaks to this blindness.
-For forty-some years, I ‘knew’ I had free will.
+For forty-some years, I knew I had free will.
 I imagined I could do anything I set my mind to.
-I assume the correlation process first began chipping away at this belief.
+I assume the Correlation process, (p.565) first began chipping away at this belief.
 Then, while out in the driveway one day, it dawned on me that any notion of true personal independence was absurd.
 If this was the case, what did it imply for free will and free choice?

 Why?
 Why?
 Why?